 Looking for something more natural?
 This serum is made with five organic key ingredients: arnica Montana, calendula, borage, meadowsweet, and alfalfa to deliver oxygen, nutrients, and vitamins to your skin.

-A fan favorite at Byrdie HQ, this active serum uses the "world's most nutrient-rich botanicals and essential oils" to give you a radiant, glowing complexion.
+A fan favorite at Byrdie HQ, this active serum uses the "world's most nutrient-rich botanicals" to give you a radiant, glowing complexion.

 Next up, check out the surprising skincare trend that's all aver South Korea right now.